komoto48g/wxpyNautilus/README.rst

 Getting Started
 ---------------

+Check out `github-pages <https://komoto48g.github.io/wxpyNautilus/>`_ for more information.

 Prerequisites
 +++++++++++++

 This software works with **Python 3.6 and later versions**.

-1. Download the zip file from `GitHub repository <https://github.com/komoto48g/wxpyNautilus>`_ and extract it to a suitable directory.
+1. Download the zip file from `wxpyNautilus (GitHub repository) <https://github.com/komoto48g/wxpyNautilus>`_ and extract it to a suitable directory.

 2. Install mwxlib from `PyPI <https://pypi.org/project/mwxlib/>`_.